Using Tidio Chat

 - URL - live preview of the particular URL your visitor is currently visiting.

-Now, how to engage visitor into a conversation?
+Now, how to engage your visitor into a conversation?
 It's very simple - just click on the new pending conversation; doing so will take you to the chat window:

 2. Adding new operators